FRCA Notes

 History and examination

-• Detailed history to identify congenital problems (e.g. cardiac disease) relevant to anaesthesia
+• Detailed history to identify congenital problems (e.g. cardiac disease, OSA) relevant to anaesthesia

 • Examples include failure to thrive, breathlessness on exertion, 'funny turns', obvious signs of cardiac disease